HenryHoward/Neolib/neolib/neoquest/readme.md

     (and also possibly some kind of indication of where to grind, which order to complete milestones)
 - make state print nicer (as above)
 - make a "portal" move command - TODO: check if local action
+- inventory (action = items)
+- battle; using potions/etc (what local actions are already there?)
+- make state/player parsing both: better AND smarter (fewer updates to independent objects, etc)
+- add testing?? does that even make sense?

 #### Done (i am starting very late)